lbellman/lindseyland/README.md

 ### PostgresQL Database Creation
-This project is using Django with a PostgresQL database and psycopg3 adapter.
+This project is using Django with a PostgresQL database and psycopg adapter.
 You will need to create your own PostgresQL database to run this project.

 Go to [PostgresQL.org](https://www.postgresql.org/) and install postgres on your machine (recommended to use EDB and download the .dmg file that corresponds to your OS, this way you can walk step-by-step through the installation).